Sunday, February 15, 2009

 Next week at work I am sharing the movie I made of the house our missions team built in Jamaica.
 I was watching through the movie yesterday, trying to casually organize some thoughts to share when I show the video.

-That's when I happened to notice two typos.
 I was instantly irate.
 I did a rough estimate, and around nineteen people watched this movie while it was still in it's stages of development, and no one noticed, or at least mentioned, these typos.

 Jamaica 2009 FFC Missions Trip from Nathan Harris on Vimeo.